Inspiration

 761ce9c9b41dec0273cde9ef037dff7d

 It is NOT, however, our place to force such information upon others.
-We merely should be the beacon that lights the path.
+We should merely be the beacon that lights the path.
 It is up to the individual to “drink” or not.
 I say at the beginning of this entry “If I could snap my fingers…” meaning of course what would I manifest if I had one wish?
 Would it be to give those who are lost everything they think they want and desire?
 You may not believe this, but that kind of thought process violates my ethics.
-Good or bad, I would NEVER force anything whatsoever on another person if I felt what they sought could ultimately be earned.
+Good or bad, I would NEVER force anything whatsoever on another person.
+If I felt what they sought could ultimately be earned, then this is the path best encouraged.
 Rewards struggled for, fought for, and ultimately won, are the ones we treasure the most.

 If I could snap my fingers this is what I would create –